 In this direction, we come upon another non-native species, the Hottentot-fig from South Africa.

-Initially, this species was introduced in late 1800’s as a bluff stabilizer, but the fact is, it is a destabilizer which also competes with native species.
+Initially, this species was introduced in the late 1800s as a bluff stabilizer, but the fact is, it is a destabilizer which also competes with native species.

 I would love to come here during a storm to see how it looks when the Ocean breaches the sand barrier, that would indeed be a sight to behold!